Operation Gisela: The British raid

 No. 5 Group RAF and No. 1 Group RAF committed 15 and 16 Avro Lancaster bombers to drop naval mines in Oslo harbour.
 Around 36 Mark IV and 54 Mark VI mines.
 One No. 1 Group Lancaster was shot down by a NJG 3 Ju 88 night fighter patrolling the Kattegat near Denmark; Major Werner Husemann achieved his 33rd air victory in this action which was confirmed through British records.
 No 1 Group claimed a victory against a Ju 88 in return.
 No. 11 Group sent 12 Handley Page Halifax bombers and four Short Stirlings which formed a Mandrel Screen to jam long-range Freya and Würzburg radar.
-They patrolled in orbit for 120 minutes over the North Sea.
-Meanwhile one Mosquito and seven Halifaxes from No. 192 Squadron RAF accompanied No. 4 Group to Kammen while monitoring enemy radio transmissions.
+They patrolled in orbit for two hours over the North Sea.
+One Mosquito and seven Halifaxes from No. 192 Squadron RAF accompanied No. 4 Group to Kammen while monitoring enemy radio transmissions.

 Other diversion operations included 40 Lancasters, 19 Halifaxes and 35 Vickers Wellingtons from No. 7 Group RAF flying toward the Frisian Islands.
 Some aircraft withdrew owing to mechanical difficulties but 91 dropped 3,721 bundles of Window over the North Sea.
 Five Halifaxes, three B-24 Liberators and eight B-17 Flying Fortress also assisted with jamming operations.
 The USAAF committed 24 B-24s to bomb Emden in support of the main force.
-In the final pre-amble to the main attack No. 100 Group committed 10 Halifaxes and six Mosquitos to drop target markers over Meppen to mislead German ground controllers into believing it was the target.
+Just before the main attack No. 100 Group committed 10 Halifaxes and six Mosquitos to drop target markers over Meppen to mislead German ground controllers into believing it was the target.
 The bombers struck Ladbergen, and the canal burst its banks, the safety gates were overwhelmed and canal boats were stranded.
 The attack lasted just 25 minutes.

 The jamming operations were effective, but the decision to pack a large number of aircraft into relatively small airspace made it certain that German night fighters would locate some aircraft.
 At this time, German policy was to commit only Experten to battle as they had the skill and experience to find and shoot down Allied bombers.
 The first fighters were being vectored onto their targets as the bombs began to fall on Ladbergen.
 Four pilots claimed all eight of the Lancasters lost on the raid out of an operating force of some 203 bombers.
 Geschwaderkommodore of NJG 4, Heinz-Wolfgang Schnaufer claimed two; Hauptmann (Captain) Hermann Greiner claimed three; Hauptmann Josef Kraft claimed two, while Major Martin Drewes claimed one.